-rtn \rightarrow try CatchResume(R2) \rightarrow try CatchResume(R1) \rightarrow try CatchResume(R2) \rightarrow H2 properly deal with this situation.
+rtn \rightarrow try CatchResume(R2) \rightarrow try CatchResume(R1) \rightarrow try CatchResume(R2) \rightarrow H2

+Hence, when handler H2 resumes an exception of type R2 the next eligible handler is the one associated with H1.
+As a result, H1 resumes an exception of type R1 and there is no infinite recursion.
+However, the confusion with the Mesa semantics is that there is no longer any handler for R1 due to its marking, even though the nested try blocks appear to properly deal with this situation.
 In fact, looking at the static structure, a programmer might assume there is an infinite recursion between handlers 1 and 2, as they resume one another.
 These confusions results in a reticence by language designers to incorporate resuming facilities in new languages.
 However, as μ C++ shows, there are reasonable solutions to these issues, and hence, there is no reason to preclude resuming facilities.